tapis-project/documentation/source/getting-started/index.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Next you will need to create a system.
 Your system must be hosted on a machine that you can SSH to.
 There are a variety of authentication methods such as PASSWORD, PKI_KEYS (SSH Keys: Private, Public pair), ACCESS_KEYS (S3), and TOKENS (GLOBUS).
 If you are using PKI_KEYS please be aware that they will only work if MFA is NOT enabled on that system.
 Also, you must place the public key on that system.
-They Public and Private key on your system and the Public key on the host system must be formatted for one line.
+The Public and Private key on your system and the Public key on the host system must be formatted for one line.

 .. code-block:: text